Effective date: 23 October 2009

-- Generally, no more than twelve(12) approvals of this kind shall be issued ina 12 month period.
+- Generally, no more than twenty four (24) approvals of this kind shall be issued in a 12 month period.

 Restaurant licences may seek an ETP to authorise the sale and supply of liquor at a private function being held on the licensed premises where no meal is being supplied.

-Generally, no more than twelve (12) permits of this kind may be issued in a twelve (12)month period.
-Applicants should refer to Extended Trading Permits - Restaurants Holding Finger Food/Cocktail Functions for further information.
+Generally, no more than twenty four (24) permits of this kind may be issued in a twelve (12) month period.
+Applicants should refer to Extended Trading Permits — Restaurants Holding Finger Food/Cocktail Functions for further information.